Therassist

 The core challenge.

-How do you help someone capture emotionally important moments fast enough that they actually do it, then turn those moments into something useful — without making it feel heavy, clinical, or invasive?
+How do you help someone capture emotionally important moments efficiently, then turn those moments into useful summaries without making them feel heavy, clinical, or invasive?

 What Made